Naomi Girma

-Early life and college career
+Early life

 Girma was born in San Jose, California, to parents Girma Aweke and Seble Demissie, both Ethiopian immigrants who met in the Bay Area.
 She has one brother, Nathaniel, who is three years older.
 Her family speaks both Amharic and English.
 In her youth, Girma played for Maleda Soccer Club, a local club which her father coached.
 She attended Hacienda Elementary School and YMCA after-school basketball matches, following in her brother's footsteps in sports.
 She also practiced gymnastics for five years before settling on soccer in middle school.

 Girma joined local youth club Central Valley Crossfire between the ages of 9 and 17.
 Playing under Crossfire coach Bob Joyce, Girma was encouraged to participate in Olympic Development Program events and was called into the United States under-14 national team camp.
 She subsequently became a guest player for De Anza Force, and also played for the California Thorns Academy and Pioneer High School.
 She committed to play college soccer at Stanford University when she was a sophomore.
 She was ranked by TopDrawerSoccer as the fifth-best college prospect of the 2018 class and part of Stanford's top-ranked cohort alongside Sophia Smith.

-Stanford Cardinal
+College career

 Girma played all but one game for the Stanford Cardinal in her freshman season in 2018, making 23 appearances (22 starts), featuring alongside senior Alana Cook in central defense.
 The reigning national champions finished the regular season undefeated, claiming the Pac-12 Conference for the fourth time in a row.
 In the NCAA tournament, Girma played every minute for No. 1–seeded Stanford, scoring her first two college goals in their 4–1 win against Ole Miss in the second round, as they reached the semifinals, losing 2–0 to eventual champions No. 1 Florida State.
 She was named to the All-Pac-12 third team, Pac-12 all-freshman team, and TopDrawerSoccer Freshman Best XI first team at the end of the season.